 - Fibre connections are now available across most of the UK.
-They are significantly faster and more reliable than ADSL - and usually worth the extra cost.
+They are significantly faster and more reliable than ADSL.
+For most business that require a stable, fast and reliable internet connection it’s usually worth the extra cost.

-- If you have a large network or specialised needs, talk to your internet service provider and your IT supplier to establish what type of connection best fits your needs.
+- If you have a large network or specialised requirements, talk to your internet service provider and your IT supplier to establish what type of connection best fits your needs.

 4. Installing your network

 Installing a network is disruptive and requires careful planning.
-It often pays to bring in a specialist contractor, especially if you are installing a server.
+It often pays to bring in a specialist contractor or independent expert, especially if you are installing a server.

 Installing cabling will cause the biggest disturbance and take the most time

 - Install enough cabling and outlets to see you through any planned growth.
-Spare outlets let you add new devices quickly.
+Having spare outlets can enable you to add new devices easily, if required.